Material damage services

 Our material damage partners help ICBC customers deal with vehicle damage and repairs.
 This section is for, but is not limited to, collision repair, glass repair, mechanical, heavy equipment, motor dealers and tow companies.

 Providing services in a safe environment is our top priority, so we're making some important changes.
 Find out how

 ICBC introduces Basic Vehicle Damage coverage

-If the customer is partially responsible for a claim, BVDC pays up to the amount they are not responsible for the crash.
-Optional ICBC collision coverage, if purchased, will cover the remaining cost of vehicle repairs.
+- If the customer is partially responsible for a claim, BVDC will provide coverage up to the percentage that the customer is not responsible for the crash.

-Expenses for towing, storage and Loss of Use will be included in BVDC and will not be subject to the $200K limit.
+- Loss of use will be included in BVDC and will not subject to the $200,000 vehicle damage limit.

 National auto glass specifications pricing change January 14, 2021

 Enterprise Rent-A-Car's ARMS Automotive Software January 12, 2021

 NAGS price changes January 27, 2020